tystar86/apiary_license_check/README.md

 ## Getting Started

-If you will run this app for the first time, please follow the `Quick Start 1` as you do not have yet any file to compare with.
+If you will run this app for the first time, please follow the `Quick Start 1` as you do not have yet any file to compare with and `auth_key.txt`.

 ### Prerequisites